jakharbek/yiisoft-file-storage/README.md

 ```

 Now you need to update the database schema and get a new table
- after the scheme has been updated you can add your other storage servers if they exist in the table `storage`
+ after the scheme has been updated you can add your other storage servers.

+Storage
+---
 you should use the repository entity to create an instance of it fill the constructor

 ```php